Flex150 - Trampoline JumpFlex - Free user manual and instructions

 - When your trampoline is not going to be used for a long period of time, it is best to store it out of the weather.

-- Protect and secure your trampolines in extreme weather such as strong winds, hail and lightning.
+- Protect and secure your trampoline in extreme weather such as strong winds, hail, and lightning.
 An effective way to prevent damage under these extreme circumstances is to cover the trampoline with an appropriate protective cover and to secure the trampoline to the ground to avoid it being moved by strong winds.

 - Inspect the trampoline before each use and replace any worn, defective, or missing parts.